Wage Garnishment Lawyer Tampa, FL

 What if I Did Not Get a Notice Prior to Wage Garnishment?

 A creditor is required to send you papers to notify you of the lawsuit.
-If you did not get served, you may be able to get the judgement vacated, even over a small detail such as an incorrect or change in address.
+If you did not get served, you may be able to get the judgment vacated, even over a small detail such as an incorrect or change in address.

 Wage garnishment can be a stressful, embarrassing situation.
 Seeing your paycheck be less than what it should be leaves you wondering how you’ll pay your bills.
 It also means your employer now knows about some challenges in your past and present.
 While you can’t lose your job, your employer is now facing a difficult process with strict deadlines.